-This release reports on pupil absence in maintained primary and secondary schools, city technology colleges and academies during the autumn term 2010 and the spring term 2011.
+This release reports on pupil absence in primary and secondary schools in the autumn and spring terms of the 2010 to 2011 academic year.

 Reference Id: SFR25/2011

 Publication data: Local Authority data